-Moves to deal with the new threat to Thailand’s already depressed export performance come as the Chairman of Bangkok Bank expresses concern about the impact of the American move on the bank’s clients.
+Moves to deal with the new threat to Thailand’s already depressed export performance come as the Chairman of Bangkok Bank expresses concern about the impact of the American move on the bank’s client base.
 He said the bank was monitoring its loan base closely and speaking with customers.
-Deja Tulananda said that the current economic climate was a hard one for business in Thailand saying that non-performing loan rates will rise.
+Deja Tulananda said that the current economic climate was a hard one for business in Thailand observing that non-performing loan rates will rise in the fourth quarter.

 The Thai prime minister on Tuesday called for an end to public speculation on what might have prompted the sudden US move to suspend Thailand’s preferential trade status with the United States last Friday after six years of consideration.

 ‘Don’t make it become a political issue.
-Don’t make it worse’ – the Thai Prime Minister
+Don’t make it worse’ – says Thai PM to reporters

 ฿1.3 billion or nearly ฿40 billion of Thai exports